 The Gilera Saturno was launched in '46.
 Its heyday, though, came in the '50s.
 In the fickle realm of motorbike manufacturing, Gilera was a big player in that fashionable decade.
 After that, the firm met with mixed fortunes.
 But - in the Fifties at least - the Saturno was a flagship for the Italian brand.
 It rolled into the showrooms in Sport, Touring and Competition guises.
 And immediately began to sell well.

-The Saturno 'production racer' was a hit both on road and track.
-Competitive for many seasons, it remained so for some time after its production run finished - at the fag-end of the '50s.
+The Saturno was a hit on both road and track.
+The production racer version was competitive for many seasons.
+Indeed, it remained so for some time after the bike's production run finished - at the fag-end of the '50s.

-In road-going form, the Saturno stayed tethered to the tarmac - thanks to its telescopic forks, and vertical rear shocks.
-Indeed, it would gain a reputation as a 'performance bike' of its day.
-Towards the end, Gilera was linked with Piaggio, Vespa - and the scooter scene, generally.
-Illustrious though those names still were, Gilera's glory days were behind it.
-Bikes like the Saturno, though, still shone a light for past success.
+In roadster mode, too, the Saturno stayed tethered to the tarmac.
+That was largely thanks to its telescopic forks - and vertical rear shocks.
+It rapidly gained a reputation as a performance bike of its era.
+Towards the end, Gilera linked up with Piaggio and Vespa.
+It found a much-needed niche as part of the scooter scene.
+Illustrious though those names were - and are even now - for Gilera, its best days were gone.
+The Saturno, though, still shone a light for the glory years!